-- Original and/or subsequent record used to evaluate the corner Description of evidence found, note discrepancies in the record - 3.
-Description of monument and accessories set to perpetuate the corner position.
-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+quent record used to evaluate the corner position.

+2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

+5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana 6.
 Fill in Cross Index & Seciton Diagram at bottom of sheet.